TheIttyBittyGalaxy/gambit/documentation/overview.md

 Card[ACE, SPADE]
 ```

 A selector is said to be a 'static selector' if it selects instances based only on their static fields.
-A selector is said to be a 'dynamic selector' if it selsects instances using one or more state or property fields\*.
+A selector is said to be a 'dynamic selector' if it selects instances using one or more state or property fields\*.

 > \* Technically, a property is considered to be a 'static property' if the expression used to define it is also static.
 Static properties do not cause a selector to become a dynamic one, and can be used in a static one.